-- Cambridge Certificate of Proficiency in English (Cambridge CPE) – The minimum required Cambridge CPE grade is C. There is no institutional code for the Cambridge CPE.
+- Cambridge C2 Proficiency Test (Cambridge CPE) – The minimum required Cambridge CPE grade is a score of 180 or above There is no institutional code for the Cambridge CPE.
 The Cambridge CPE is valid for life.

-- Cambridge Certificate of Advanced English (Cambridge CAE) – The minimum required Cambridge CAE grade is B. There is no institutional code for the Cambridge CAE.
+- Cambridge C1 Advanced Proficiency Test (Cambridge CAE) – The minimum required Cambridge CAE grade is a score of 175 or above.
+There is no institutional code for the Cambridge CAE.
 The Cambridge CAE is valid for life.